 Amethyst: The Birthstone of February

-Red might be one of the popular colors connected with February, but when we talk about the month’s birthstone, you will find lots of love about purple: that is Amethyst.
+Red might be one of the popular colours connected with February, thanks to St. Valentines Day, but when we talk about the month’s birthstone, you will find lots of love for a purple stone we call Amethyst.

-Amethysts have been deemed for many years not just for their beauty but also for their believed mental advantages.
-It is long worn by royalty as a sign of their status.
-Leonardo da Vinci even thought the stones could make a person smarter.
+Amethyst has been held in high regard for many centuries.
+Not just for their beauty but also for their associated spiritual and therapeutic properties.
+Amethyst has long been worn by royalty as a sign of high status.
+Leonardo da Vinci even believed that the stones could make a person smarter.
 Meanwhile, the ancient Romans and Greeks believed it could protect against the mind-dulling impacts of too much wine.